 Welcome to the PHW Grant Program.
 We are excited to partner with congregations across the state to engage our faith communities and their larger communities in living happier, healthier, more abundant lives.
 We have proudly done this for years through our PHW Collaborative Pledge and PHW Mini-Grant program.
 The churches and faith communities that have participated have done and are doing amazing work!
 We want to support depth and sustainability in the good work that congregations of all sizes are doing not only to promote health and wholeness but to live it out in their communities.
-Read below to find out how to apply for an individual mini-grant, community grant or BIPOC Mental Health Grant to support the valuable work that your health ministry is doing.
+Read below to find out how to apply for an individual mini-grant or community grant to support the valuable work that your health ministry is doing.

 Keep reading to learn more about our grants and how to apply.
 Or, if you know which grant you want to learn more about, click the button below to jump to that section: